Phase-dependent fluctuations in intermittent resonance fluorescence: Conclusions

 We investigated ensemble-averaged phase-dependent fluctuations of the intermittent resonance fluorescence of a single three-level atom.
 We focused mainly on the spectrum of squeezing by balanced homodyne detection, and on the spectrum of the amplitude-intensity correlation of conditional homodyne detection.
 The shelving effect produces a sharp peak in the spectrum of the quadrature that features squeezing.
-In BHD this peak is positive, thus reducing the amount of squeezing.
-In CHD the sharp peak is negative in the weak to moderate excitation regime, thus enhancing the negative squeezing spectrum.
-This is because CHD is sensitive to third order dipole fluctuations that grow with atom-laser nonlinearity.
-Hence, for strong excitation, the spectra of BHD and CHD are very different.
-Additional insight is obtained calculating the variances or integrated spectra of quadratures.
-In BHD the variances are different, while in CHD they are equal, where the third order term provides the additional noise.
+Since this peak is positive, it acts to reduce the amount of squeezing observed in the weak- to moderate- (strong-) excitation regime.
+Since CHD is sensitive to third-order dipole fluctuations that grow with atom-laser nonlinearity, the spectra of BHD and CHD are very different for strong excitation.
+Additional insight is obtained by calculating the variances or integrated spectra of quadratures.
+In BHD the variances are different, while in CHD they are equal, a feature that deserves further study.

 We considered only the case of exact atom-laser resonance.
-This allowed us to obtain very good approximate analytical solution of the master equation with a simple method, then used to construct analytical expressions for the various quantities of interest.
+This allowed us to obtain a very good approximate analytical solution of the master equation with a simple method, which we then used to construct analytical expressions for the various quantities of interest.
 Further insight into the incoherent spectrum and its link to the phase-dependent fluctuations could be established.
 Also, the on-resonance case allowed us to present the basic physical features in the most straightforward manner.

-Conditional homodyne detection, with its sensitivity to third order field fluctuations, opens a new gate to study phase-dependent fluctuations beyond the realm of squeezing for highly nonlinear and non-Gaussian optical processes.
+Conditional homodyne detection, with its sensitivity to third-order field fluctuations, opens a new gate to study phase-dependent fluctuations beyond the realm of squeezing for highly nonlinear and non-Gaussian optical processes.
 On the other hand, the impressive advances in photon collection efficiencies by parabolic mirrors \cite{SoLe15,StSL10} could complement CHD for atomic resonance fluorescence, its squeezing and its quantum fluctuations in general.

 \begin{widetext}